labell6/p2p/README.md

 ```

 Once two peers have started on different nodes.
 Text entered into stdin of one peer, will be broadcast to other peers.

+To run the test case, use the builtin go test command.

+$ go test